idugalic/digital-restaurant/PITCHME.md

 ### Applications layer

-<span style="color:gray">Four different applications utilizing the same domain layer</span>

- - Monolith 1 - HTTP and WebSockets API. **Resources representing Commands and resources representing Query Models are decoupled**
+ - Monolith 1 - HTTP and WebSockets API - **One-to-many relation between a Command Model resource and a Query Model resource**
- - Monolith 2 - HTTP/REST API. **One-to-one relation between a Command Model resource and a Query Model resource**
+ - Monolith 2 - HTTP/REST API - **One-to-one relation between a Command Model resource and a Query Model resource**
  - Monolith 3 - WebSockets API.
 We are async all the way
- - Microservices 1 - HTTP and WebSockets API. **Resources representing Commands and resources representing Query Models are decoupled**
+ - Microservices 1 - HTTP and WebSockets API - **One-to-many relation between a Command Model resource and a Query Model resource**

 +++